07740 877 544 firstname.lastname@example.org

 My vision for how our business would position itself was changing.
 I sought to focus more on creating visual identities for our customers.
 We would not only letter their vehicle or shop sign, but provide logo and stationery designs for their marketing too.

 For many years, a large portion of our business’ turnover involved bus advertising.
 We removed and installed posters on large fleets across the north east of Scotland.
-Our contract involved travelling regularly from Perth to Inverness and along the east coastal route; visiting bus depots at all times of day and night, throughout the seasons.
+Our contract involved travelling regularly from Perth to Inverness and along the east coastal route.
+Visiting bus depots throughout the seasons at all times of day and night.

 Vinyl wrapping buses in advertising was a major part of the contract.
 A new set of skills were learnt, and a new industry was emerging from signmaking.
 The increasing interest for vehicle wrapping meant learning more about materials and application techniques.